 - 4.5 The law requires employees of firms to report knowledge or suspicion of money laundering within their firm, to their MLRO.
-In the year ended 31 December 2019, 17 cases of concern, suspicion or knowledge of money laundering were either identified by staff, generated through automated processes, or identified from other intelligence sources, and reported to the firms' MLROs (2018: 15).
-In addition, no reports were raised which were terrorism related (2018: zero). - 4.6 MLROs must consider these reports, and decide whether a formal submission to the Isle of Man Financial Intelligence Unit11 ("FIU") is justified, and must be registered with the FIU's "Themis" system to be able to make reports.
-At the end of 2019, of the 17 Investment Firms (2018: 18), 16 reported they were registered on "Themis" (2018: 16).
-The firm that is not registered has a very limited customer book.
+In the year ended 31 December 2020, 29 cases of concern, suspicion or knowledge of money laundering were either identified by staff, generated through automated processes, or identified from other intelligence sources, and reported to the firms' MLROs (2019: 17).
+In addition, no reports were raised which were terrorism related (2019: zero). - 4.6 MLROs must consider these reports, and decide whether a formal submission to the Isle of Man Financial Intelligence Unit ("FIU") is justified, and must be registered with the FIU's "Themis" system to be able to make reports.
+At the end of 2020, of the 17 Investment Firms (2019: 17), 16 reported they were registered on "Themis" (2019: 16).
+The firm that is not registered has a very limited customer book. - 4.7 In 2020, after investigation by MLROs, 10 cases of knowledge or suspicion of money laundering were reported to the FIU (2019: 4).
+No reports were made that were terrorism related (2019: zero).
+Further, Investment Firms did not report any cases to the FIU regarding general intelligence (2019: 1). - 4.8 In 2020 Investment Firms handled 3 requests from law enforcement and other competent authorities (2019: 9).
+Of these, all 3 explicitly related to money laundering or terrorism (2019: 2). - 4.9 Engagement between the FIU, other law enforcement agencies and financial firms is a crucial component that supports investigations and prosecutions, not only in the Isle of Man but as part of international cooperation.
+The generally low levels of reporting for the Investment sector is not unexpected taking into account the nature of the services provided (including close relationship management), and the maturity and size of the sector.